What is Web Decay and how Can it and Broken Links Hurt Your site?

 - Use “last updated” statements at the bottoms of pages

-- Publish articles, or blog posts, or other information that have dates attached to them, and include links to those on high traffic pages of your site.
+- Publish articles, or blog posts, or other information that has dates attached to them, and include links to those on high traffic pages of your site.
 For example, if you have a blog on your site, use the RSS feed to display the titles of posts on other pages of the site.
 The same can be done with articles.

-- Update the copyright notice date in footers of your page.
+- Update the copyright notice date in the footers of your page.
 There’s nothing wrong with including a range of years in that notification, such as “© 1996-2006.”

-- Use a link checker periodically, and make sure that internal links within the site, and external links aren’t broken.
+- Use a link checker periodically, and make sure that internal links within the site and external links aren’t broken.